PRIMAVERA-H2020/primavera-viewer/README.md

 Variable, model and ensemble member inputs are specfied on the command line along with constraints on location and time.

 Classes and modules within the primavera-viewer package unify datasets (formatting, data types and dimension structures) allowing statistical analysis to be performed.
-Outputs are specified as a '.nc' file or a plot.
+Outputs are specified as a netCDF file or a plot.

 ### Operation steps:
 * STEP 1: Export a python3 conda environment
 * STEP 2: Add cloned repository to `PYTHONPATH`
 * STEP 3: Specify data files to read in using .json configuration files
-* STEP 3: Operate tool from command line with
+* STEP 4: Operate tool from command line with
 ```
 usage: PRIMAVERA_comparison.py [-h] [-var VARIABLE [VARIABLE ...]]
                                [-mod MODELS [MODELS ...]]